How to Get a Paralegal Certificate: What You Need to Know

 Certified Paralegal (CP) by NALA

-The National Association of Legal Assistants (NALA) is the leading paralegal organization in the U.S. It works to ensure that paralegals are recognized and valued as an important part of the legal system by providing certification credential programs, continuing education and development, and professional networking opportunities.
+The National Association of Legal Assistants (NALA) is one of the largest paralegal organizations in the U.S. It works to ensure that paralegals are recognized and valued as an important part of the legal system by providing certification credential programs, continuing education and development, and professional networking opportunities.
+NALA’s credential exam is a professional standard for paralegals and is acknowledged by the ABA as a mark of excellence throughout the legal field.

 Professional Paralegal (PP) by NALS

 The National Association for Legal Support Professionals (NALS) is a nonprofit organization that provides education, certification, and networking opportunities for legal professionals to enhance their skills and advance in the legal field.
+Its certification exam is designed to establish a nationwide credential as a professional paralegal.

 Paralegal CORE Competency Exam (PCCE) by NFPA

 The National Federation of Paralegal Associations (NFPA) is a professional organization that promotes the advancement of paralegals through advocacy, education, and the development of standards for the profession.
+Its exam is designed to assess overall competency as an entry-level or early-career paralegal.

 Associate of Science in Paralegal Studies Program Page